-Retired Group Vice President and President Latin America, Africa and Middle East, General Motors Corporation t Board Committees Audit, Chair Finance Director Since 2014 Age 68 Other Current Public Boards: Enbridge Inc., Bro ookfield Asset Management Inc., Balfour Beatty plc, and Canadian National Railway Company Former Public Directorships Held During the Pa ast Other Experience and Education 5 Years International operations None Product liability and execution expertise

-• Bachelor of Law Degree, University of Toronto Faculty of Law
+1 Retired Group Vice President and President Latin America, Africa and Middle East, General Motors Corporation Board Committees Audit, Chair Finance V. Director Since 2014 Age 68 Other Current Public Boards: Enbridge Inc., Brookfiel Canadian National Raily Former Public Directorships Held During the Other Experience and Education Past 5 Years International operations • None Product liability and execution expertise Bachelor of Law Degree, University of Toronto Faculty of Law

 V. MAUREEN KEMPSTON DARKES was Group Vice President and President Latin America, Africa and Middle East, of General Motors Corporation ("GM"), an automotive manufacturer, from January 2002 until her retirement in December 2009, and was a member of its Automotive Strategy Board until her retirement from GM.
 Ms. Kempston Darkes has been a director of Enbridge Inc., a leading energy transportation and distribution company, since November 2010, and is a member of its corporate social responsibility committee, its safety and reliability committee and its human resources and compensation committee.
-She also is a member of the board of directors of Brookfield Asset Management Inc., a global asset management company (since April 2008), where she chairs the risk management committee and is a member of the management resources and compensation committee; Balfour Beatty plc, an infrastructure services company (since July 2012), where she chairs the safety and sustainability committee and is a member of the corporate governance and nominating committee, finance committee, audit committee and the strategic planning committee.
+She also is a member of the board of directors of Brookfield Asset Management Inc., a global asset management company (since April 2008), where she chairs the risk management committee and is a member of the management resources and compensation committee; Balfour Beatty plc, an infrastructure services company (since July 2012), where she chairs the safety and sustainability committee and is a member of both the nomination and the remuneration committees; and Canadian National Railway Company (since 1995), where she chairs the environment, safety and security committee, and is a member of the corporate governance and nominating committee, finance committee, audit committee and the strategic planning committee.